Turmeric vs Salicylic Acid: Which Is Better for Acne?

 Mistake #1: Using Salicylic Acid Too Often

-More acid doesn't mean faster results.
-Over-exfoliation damages your skin barrier, causing more breakouts and irritation.
+More acid does not mean faster results.
+Over-exfoliation damages your skin barrier and causes more breakouts.

-Start with once daily, increase to twice only if tolerated well.
+Start with once daily.
+Increase to twice only if your skin tolerates it well.

 Mistake #2: Expecting Turmeric to Unclog Pores

-Turmeric reduces inflammation but doesn't dissolve pore-clogging debris.
-If blackheads are your main issue, you need salicylic acid or another BHA.
+Turmeric reduces inflammation but cannot dissolve pore-clogging debris.
+For blackheads, you need salicylic acid or another BHA.

-Learn more about what turmeric can and can't do.
+Learn more about what turmeric can and can't do for acne.

 Don't combine salicylic acid with glycolic acid, lactic acid, or vitamin C in the same routine.
 This causes severe irritation.

-Stick to one acid per routine; use turmeric to soothe.
+Stick to one acid per routine.
+Use turmeric to soothe afterward.

 Mistake #4: Stopping Turmeric Once Acne Clears

 Post-acne dark marks take months to fade.
-Continue using turmeric even after active acne clears to prevent and fade hyperpigmentation.
+Keep using turmeric even after active acne clears.

 See how to fade acne scars with turmeric.